 Ingredient Notes

-- Sweetened Shredded Coconut – Look for the finely shredded, moist kind you’ll find in the baking aisle—not the large flake or unsweetened varieties.
-I use Baker’s Angel Flake brand, which is easy to find at most grocery stores and gives the best chewy texture.
+- Sweetened Shredded Coconut – Use the finely shredded, moist kind from the baking aisle, not the large flake or unsweetened varieties.
+I use Baker’s Angel Flake.
+It gives the best chewy texture.

-- Sweetened Condensed Milk – This adds the creamy sweetness and acts as a binder—essential for that chewy center.
-Make sure you’re not grabbing evaporated milk by mistake (easy to do—they’re side-by-side on the shelf!).
+- Sweetened Condensed Milk – This adds sweetness and acts as a binder for the chewy center.
+Make sure you’re grabbing condensed milk and not evaporated milk.
+They’re right next to each other on the shelf and it’s an easy mistake

-- Almond Extract – A little goes a long way!
-Almond extract adds a subtle bakery-style flavor that pairs beautifully with coconut and chocolate.
-If you’re not a fan or serving someone with a nut allergy, feel free to leave it out.
+- Almond Extract – A little goes a long way.
+It adds a subtle flavor that pairs well with coconut and chocolate.
+If you have a nut allergy or don’t like almond, just leave it out.

-- Egg Whites – Fresh is best here.
-Separate your eggs while cold (it’s easier that way), then let the whites come to room temperature for better volume when whipping.
-You’ll want to beat them until stiff peaks form—this is what keeps the macaroons light and gives them structure.
+- Egg Whites – Separate your eggs while they’re cold (it’s easier), then let the whites come to room temperature before whipping.
+You want stiff peaks, which is what gives the macaroons their light texture and structure.

 - Chocolate – Use chocolate bars or high-quality chocolate chips if you’re planning to dip or drizzle your macaroons.
 I love dark chocolate, but semi-sweet, milk or even white chocolate work here.
 I melt mine in the microwave in 30-second bursts, stirring in between.